Posts in Reception

 2. Who is the illustration made for?

-There’s 2 different options: individual sketches for the guests, or one big illustration for the couple.
+There’s 2 different options: individual sketches for the guests, or one big illustration for the couple/client.
 Guest illustrations are usually done quickly within minutes (varies from artist to artist) while one big piece is done for the couple to take home at the end of the night, or shipped to them post-wedding.
+If this is a corporate event, some clients like to have a full scene done to commemorate a venue or special date.

 If you don’t choose to have an artist at your wedding, most couples have a few events aside from the big day.
 This includes bridal showers, engagement parties, rehearsal dinner or welcome party, bachelor/bachelorettes, and day after brunch.
 All of these are a perfect opportunity to wow your guests with a fun and unique favor for them to remember your special day or weekend.